liguowang/cpgtools/README.md

 Please note, a particular genomic region can be assigned to different groups defined above, because most genes have multiple transcripts, and different genes could overlap on the genome.
-For example, a exon of gene A could be located in a intron of gene B. To address this ambiguity issue, we define the following priority order:
+For example, a exon of one gene could be located in (or partially overlapped with) a intron of another gene.
+To address this ambiguity issue, we define the following priority order:

 *Coding exons* > *UTR exons* > *Introns* > *Upstream intergenic regions* > *Downsteam intergenic regions*